103.1 Bid Opening and Award Process

 The Design Division also provides electronic files of bidding documents to approved external groups that post them in private electronic plans rooms.
 These electronic plans rooms allow subscribing members to view electronic versions of bidding documents and order printed versions of the documents.
 Advantages to sharing the documents in these electronic plan rooms include: quick access to bidding documents by potential bidders, communications with a broader competition base and better opportunities for connections between prime contractors and subcontractors.

 The method of correcting errors in bidding documents is dependent on both the magnitude of the error, and when the error is discovered.
-The Bidding and Contract Services unit will evaluate whether a change to the bidding documents is necessary and what impacts the addendum may have on the bid.
-If the error is discovered before the bidding documents are printed, the correction is fairly simple unless it requires redesign and re-submittal of signed and sealed plans, specifications and estimate.
-This will require from a few days to several weeks.
+The Bidding and Contract Services (BCS) unit will evaluate whether a change to the bidding documents is necessary and what impacts the addendum may have on the contractor’s bid.
+If the error is discovered before the bidding documents are published, the correction is fairly simple unless it requires redesign and changes to signed and sealed plans, specifications, and the estimate.
+This may require from a few days to several weeks to complete the changes.

 - is likely to pay for change orders in addition to the original contract amount which affects the district's budget,